cyfyifanchen/yifanchen.github.io/_posts/2016-04-30-the-new-macbook-pro.md

 ### Let's talk about the upcoming MacBoo Pro

 Still 2 months left for WWDC 2016.
 I am getting very impatient.
-I can't wait to see the new MacBook Pro.
-I am a laptop person who can live without a Phone, but not a laptop.
-With that being said, I also have some inputs for the highly anticipated laptop.
+I wanted to see the next generation of Macbook Pro about 4 years ago right after its announcement at WWDC 2012.
+The motive was simple and curious - how could Apple take this machine to the next level?
+Now, 4 years have passed, the most anticipated laptop of year is about to be unveiled within 2 months.
+As a computer person myself, I am excited to see every detailed spec of it.

-**Apperance**: It needs to be smaller, lighter and thinner.
+**Appearance**: One of the Apple's strongest area.
+Despite the performance, the look of Apple's product has always been elegant.
+No doubt, bezel, size and weight are all getting smaller.
+The plastic hinge is going to be replaced by a metal hinge like the MacBook.

-**Dispaly**: Don't need to worry about this.
-Apple always has the best display.
-I don't think there will be battery improvements since it's getting smaller, thinner and lighter.
+**Display**: With retina display on every device, there is a possibility Apple might go 4K on Macbook Pro's display.

 **Ports**: It's the future of laptop.
 USB Type-C is the future of connection.
 Seriously, people needs to stop complaining the lack of ports.
 Technology is moving forward, we can't always stick with a laptop that has freaking 5 USB ports.

-**Keyboard**: Lots people don't like the new butterfly mechanism keyboard, I might be on the same boat.
+**Keyboard**: Lots people don't like the new butterfly mechanism keyboard, I might be in the same boat.
 I own a blue switch mechanical keyboard, imagine how hard for me to like a keyboard that has almost zero travel.
 Hopefully, it doesn't take long for me to get used to it.

 **Trackpad**: I have to say, Apple's trackpad is pure awesomeness.
 Altho today, there is still no Windows laptop has a trackpad that can even compare to Apple's trackpad.